Here I think of the centuries,

 by R. S. Thomas

 During this article I replicate the names according to the book’s translation.

-It was an interesting read and certainly the things it mentioned will stay with me but then since each part seems to last no more than 2 to 6 pages you have many short anecdotes but none have detail nor alternative perspectives of events so it is hard to come away from this with any other view than it is sensationalism meant to shock rather than inform its audience.
+It was an interesting read and certainly the things mentioned will stay with me but since each part seems to last no more than 2 to 6 pages you have many short anecdotes but none have detail nor alternative perspectives of events so it is hard to come away from this with any other view than it is sensationalism meant to shock rather than inform its audience.